terraform-cisco-modules/terraform-intersight-easy-imm/modules/pools/README.md

-# pools - Intersight Pools Deployment Module
+# Intersight Pools Deployment Module

 ## Use this module to create Pools in Intersight